-Universities Attending the UK University Fair
+Universities at the SI-UK University Fair Online

 24,000 students from over 80 countries are enrolled at Birmingham City University, making it an exciting and diverse place to study.
 A significant proportion of undergraduate courses enjoy professional accreditation, including Accountancy, Acting, Architecture, Education, Engineering, Law, Marketing, Nursing, Radiography and Social Work.
 The University is also conveniently placed, with Birmingham International Airport nearby and easy road and rail links to London, Manchester and the rest of the UK.

 Birmingham City University has a large number of part-time students enrolled, making it the largest provider of undergraduate study in the area.
 In addition, the University has increased its portfolio of high-tech degrees in recent years, with a particular focus on electronic commerce, network engineering and electronic systems.

 Birmingham City University is one of the top 30 universities in the UK for spending on facilities, and in the most recent National Student Survey, 84% of students were happy with their course, while 87% agreed that faculty staff were good at explaining classes and teaching.

 Founded in 1876, the University of Bristol combines a proud tradition of academic excellence with an independent and forward-thinking spirit.

 Bristol has an international reputation for high-quality education and research, with the work of its staff and students resonating across the world.
 More than 25,000 students currently study at the University from over 150 countries.

 The University is ranked 58 th in the world (QS World University Rankings 2021) and has excellent graduate employment rates, coming 9 th in the UK for graduate employability (QS Graduate Employability Rankings 2020).
 The completion rate of 95% is among the highest in the country, and 90% of undergraduate students are awarded either a first or 2:1 (Times Good University Guide 2021).